The Value of Donor Employer Information in Workplace Giving

 Unfortunately, you likely won’t know the exact salary of any of your nonprofit’s supporters, which can make it difficult to know how much they’re able to give to your cause (and by extension, how much you should ask for in donation requests).
 Having access to donor employer information, however, can assist your team in making educated guesses to guide your fundraising efforts, identify major donor prospects, and adjust your gift requests.

 Keep in mind that when it comes to offering up useful wealth data, understanding more than just where your donors work can be a significant help.
-For example, knowing an individual’s particular role in the company tends to add just as much, or even more, value.
+For example, having insightful data like an individual’s particular role in the company tends to add just as much, or even more, value.

 Picture this: Let’s say a new donor flows into your database, and you see that they are employed by a popular, profitable, and rapidly growing technology company.
 This data can help guide your efforts in the right direction.
 However, when you see that the individual is actually the president of the company, that information can provide additional insight into the donor’s propensity to give.
 For example, you might assume that, more than likely, the donor is fairly wealthy and may be willing and able to give generously if asked.